-No death need have occurred, either — about 60% of our sales are downsizing sales of one kind or another.
-(We often work for those who are moving, couples who are divorcing, businesses that are liquidating, etc.)
+No death need have occurred.
+(On the contrary, about sixty percent of all our sales are downsizing sales of one kind or another.
+We often work for those who are moving, couples who are divorcing, business owners who are liquidating, etc.)

 The process begins with a complimentary consultation in which we come and view the property in question.
 At this time, we also discuss any special needs you may have.
 (We recognize that each situation is unique.)

 Our commission, something usually set in the initial consultation, is based upon what we estimate the gross sales will be and how much work must be done in order for your sale to be successful.
-(N.b.: We may quote lower commissions on particular items — e.g., motorcycles, higher end automobiles, recreational vehicles, boats, farm implements, and other exceptionally high ticket items.)
+(N.b.: We may quote lower commissions on particular items — e.g., motorcycles, higher end automobiles, recreational vehicles, boats, and farm implements.)

 Once we sign a contract that outlines our basic duties and expectations, we work patiently and efficiently.
 We clean, organize and display all items in the home.

 If no security system exists, we have one of the two traveling, state of the art, satellite-linked security systems we own (each complete with glass break monitors, motion detectors, and both silent and exterior alarms) installed on site free of charge.

 We separate household trash from merchandise to be sold.
 (There’s no need for you to do this beforehand.
 We do the work for you!
 In fact, we even go so far as to ask that you throw absolutely nothing away until we’ve had a chance to see the estate in its entirety.
 You’d be amazed to see what some folks put into the garbage can!)

 We price all items to be sold based upon our many years of experience as professional estate appraisers and liquidators, as well as our knowledge of current market comparables.